-We spoke with six people who used the service and one relative about their experience of the care provided.

-We spoke with six members of staff including the provider, registered manager, deputy manager, care workers and the chef.
+We spoke with two people who used the service and one relative about their experience of the care provided.
+We spoke with five members of staff including the registered manager.

 We reviewed a range of records.
-This included four people's care records and multiple medication records.
+This included two people's care records and multiple medication records.
 We reviewed a variety of records related to the management of the service, including policies and procedures, safety checks and quality checks.